amirj11/advanced-system-design/README.md

 ```

 ### 5. Saver
-the saver receives process data from the MQ and saves it to a DB.
+the saver receives processed data from the MQ and saves it to a DB.
 This project uses MongoDB as the back-end, using 'pymongo' package, and can run once or as a service.
 It is initiated with a URL for the DB, and a URL for the MQ (if run as a service).
 As a service, the saver connects to the RabbitMQs' 'processed_data' exchange ('topic' exchange type), and binds to the following topics:
 - user_message (user messages from the Server)